Need Help Starting or Rebuilding Credit?

 One of the easiest ways to get credit started (or re-started) is to open a secured credit card.
 You are basically guaranteed approval, and the right creditor will report the history to all three credit bureaus (which is important).
 You essentially deposit money, and the amount of the deposit determines your credit limit.
 I suggest at least $500 if possible, but $300 at a minimum.
 Once you get the card, you may or may not be charged an annual fee up front, which is ok.

 Don't be too concerned about the interest rate, because your goal is to not carry much of a balance.
-The idea is to leave a balance of about $10 on the card each month, let that report to the credit bureaus (typically when your statement closes each month), and then pay off that balance, and then go charge another $10 worth of goods again and repeat the process.
+The idea is to leave a balance of about $10 on the card each month, let that report to the credit bureaus (typically when your statement closes each month), and then pay off that balance, and then go charge another $10 worth of goods or services again and repeat the process.

 When you pay off the balance each month when the statement arrives, you essentially pay no interest.
 Do this for 1-3 months and you'll typically see an improvement in your scores.
-If this is your first line of credit, it will take approximately 6 months before you'll get a credit score.
+If this is your first line of credit, it will take approximately 6 months of reporting before you'll get a credit score.

 More Credit Tips